snackshell/pyomgclient/README.md

   # stop typing must be called otherwise the typing wont turn off
   client.stop_typing()

+# solving recaptcha is not implemented on this project
+# so you can set event handler for that and notify the client to
+# solve the captcha on the borwser
+@client.set_on_recaptcha_cb
+def on_captcha (key):
+  # do something with the key
+  print ("point your browser at https://omegle.com/ and click start and solve the captcha")

 # always call the start function
 # atfer setting callbacks
 # otherwise client will connect without